rhysd/actionlint/docs/usage.md

 Go APIs are available.
 See [the Go API document](api.md) for more details.

+<a name="tools-integ"></a>
 ## Tools integration

-These tools have integration with actionlint:
+### [reviewdog/action-actionlint][reviewdog-actionlint]

-- **[reviewdog/action-actionlint][reviewdog-actionlint]**: [reviewdog][] is an automated review tool for various code hosting services.
+[reviewdog][] is an automated review tool for various code hosting services.
 It officially supports actionlint.
-You can check errors from actionlint easily in inline comments on code review.
+You can check errors from actionlint easily with inline review comments at pull request review.

 ---